Gerhard Barkhorn: Squadron leader

 In late September, following his convalescence, Barkhorn returned to his 4.
 Staffel.
-By this time, II.
-Gruppe had made several relocations was then based at Maykop since 21 September.
+By this time II.
+Gruppe, having made several relocations, had been based at Maykop since 21 September.
 On 2 October, he logged his first brief maintenance flight after returning to the front.
 On 7 October, Barkhorn, with Unteroffizier Werner Quast as his wingman, claimed a LaGG-3 fighter shot down north of Tuapse.
 Later that day, he claimed three further LaGG-3 fighters destroyed.
 On 19 December 1942, Barkhorn had raised his score to 101 victories.
 That day, he became the 32nd Luftwaffe pilot to achieve the century mark.
 Barkhorn came to respect the Soviet pilots.
 On one occasion he was involved in a forty-minute dogfight with a LaGG-3.
 "Sweat was pouring off me just as though I had stepped out of the shower", he recalled: despite having a faster aircraft he was simply unable to get a bead on the Russian pilot.

 On 9 January 1943, Barkhorn claimed his 105th aerial victory.
-His victims included Lieutenant Vasiliyev, and Hero of the Soviet Union Podpolkovnik Lev Shestakov of the 236 IAP Fighter Regiment.
-Barkhorn strafed their Yakovlev Yak-1 fighters until they caught fire.
+His victims included Lieutenant Vasiliyev, and Hero of the Soviet Union Podpolkovnik Lev Shestakov of the 236 IAP (Istrebitelny Aviatsionny Polk—Истребительный Авиационный Полк or Fighter Aviation Regiment) Barkhorn hit their Yakovlev Yak-1 fighters until they caught fire.
 Both pilots survived.
 On 11 January 1943, Barkhorn was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
 Barkhorn claimed his 120th aerial victory on 27 February, four days later he went on home leave.
 During his vacation, he was presented the Oak Leaves to his Knight's Cross and married his fiancé, Christine Tischer, also known as Christl, in Tegernsee.
 The marriage produced three daughters, Ursula born 1943, Eva born 1945 and Dorothea born 1954.
+During his leave, Barkhorn was promoted to Hauptmann (captain) on 1 April.

 Barkhorn returned to his unit on 23 April.
 At the time, II.
 Gruppe was based at Anapa located on the northern coast of the Black Sea near the Sea of Azov and was fighting in the Battle of the Caucasus.
 During his absence, Steinhoff as commander of II.
 Gruppe had been replaced by Hauptmann Helmut Kühle.
 On 28 April, Barkhorn claimed his 121st aerial victory, a LaGG-3 fighter.
 Barkhorn's 157 aerial victory, claimed on 23 August, was also II.
 Gruppe's 2,000th aerial victory in total.
 From 4 to 30 August, Barkhorn temporarily led I. Gruppe of JG 52.
 The acting commander of I. Gruppe, Hauptmann Johannes Wiese had fallen ill on 1 August and needed to be replaced during his recovery.